SaintpatrickII/webscraper/README.md

 7. Making the scraping scalable

+- Beforehand the only way to ensure no duplicate results was through a friendly-ID,  a connection the our RDS is established & using sqlalchemy and psycopg2 scraped data can be compared against data on the RDS & a SQL command is used to only allow DISTINCT results to be recorded (unique results)

 - Now in order to make the data scalable we would have to install our project on a docker image that could be run & an amazon EC2 instance that could also be run.